xtrime-ru/antizapret-vpn-docker/README.md

 Authentication: Basic (SOCKS5/HTTP/HTTPS) configured via environment variables.
 Authentication is required because the HTTPS proxy is accessible from the internet.

+### How to disable HTTPS access from the internet

+Without HTTPS it's safe to use a proxy with an empty username and password.

+There are two options:
+- Make https container ENV variables for proxy-local.antizapret and proxy-world.antizapret empty.
+- Change the hostname in your docker-compose.override.yml, so caddy/https can't reach them by default proxy-local.antizapret.

 ### When to use proxy instead of DNS-based routing